openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 checkOAuthTokenVisibility(name: string, authType: string, bundleName: string, callback: AsyncCallback&lt;boolean&gt;): void

-Checks whether an OAuth token is visible to the specified app.
-This method uses an asynchronous callback to return the result.
+Checks whether an OAuth token is visible to an app.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Account.AppAccount